heaven7/wsl/README.md

 # We Share Love
-a sharing portal for a self-sustaining living.
+a sharing portal for a self-sustained living.

 This app is built with [meteor] (https://www.meteor.com).
 ## Requirements